sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-I was born in the state of Chihuahua, Mexico.
+I was born in the state of Chihuahua, in the north of Mexico.